Hello, Consequences Of My Own Actions! Rioters Shocked To Face Firing, Arrests

-Category: World Politics Hits: 5"Patriots?"
+Category: World Politics Hits: 8"Patriots?"
 Don't make me laugh.
 These people are traitors, cowards, white supremacists, and dumbf*cks.
 Consider this your dose of "You're about to f*ck around and find out" satisfaction for the day.
 (Big props to The Hoarse Whisperer on Twitter for starting the hashtag, #TraitorsGettingFired!)
 NEWLY UNEMPLOYED #TraitorsGettingFiredPaul Davis.https://t.co/Nt93GAwB0o — The Hoarse Whisperer (@TheRealHoarse) January 7, 2021 #TraitorsGettingFiredGenius ex-lawmaker who posted a video while mid-felony. https://t.co/CpidToCle9 — The Hoarse Whisperer (@TheRealHoarse) January 7, 2021

 Read more https://crooksandliars.com/2021/01/oh-hello-consequences-my-own-actions